 3. Am I There Yet?: The Loop-de-Loop, Zigzagging Journey to Adulthood

 While there might not always be a GPS guiding your way through life sometimes it will take you to the roads you were destined to travel on.
-Be sure to check out her Instagram to get a feeling of what her book might be like.
+Be sure to check out her Instagram or buy essay on her work to get a feeling of what her book might be like.

 4. You Do You